lupyuen/lupyuen.github.io/src/visual.md

 -   Our Read Sensor Loop needs to pass the __Aggregated Sensor Data__ to Transmit Loop

 -   Since both Loops are running concurrently, we need to __Lock the Sensor Data__ during access

+    (That's why the pic above mentions locking and averaging)

 ## Network Constraints